webosose/website/content/en/samples/posts/2024-12-03-stand-by-app-webos.md

 For more details on the PostgreSQL Docker image, visit the [official documentation](https://hub.docker.com/_/postgres).

 If you prefer not to use Docker, you can set up PostgreSQL locally, but the `DATABASE_URL` environment variable must still ensure proper connectivity.

+### Environment Variables

+Before running the project, you need to create an `.env` file in the project root.
+An example `.env` file is provided as `example.env`.
+Below are the descriptions of the environment variables:

+- **PORT**: Port number on which the server will run.
+Ensure proper port forwarding in your firewall or router.
+- **DATABASE_URL**: URL for accessing the PostgreSQL database.
+- **PASSWORD_ROUND**: Integer value used for password hashing.
+A value between 1 and 100 is recommended.
+- **JWT_SECRET**: String used for generating JWT tokens.
+Use a secure and non-obvious value.
+- **MAIL_USER**: The email address used for sending emails in the password recovery API.
+Configuration details are provided below.
+- **MAIL_PASSWORD**: The password associated with the email account specified in `MAIL_USER`.

 ### Install Project Dependencies